florianrett/AdventOfCode2021/README.md

 [How to get the session cookie](https://github.com/wimglenn/advent-of-code-wim/issues/1)
 tldr: Browser console -> Network -> open/refresh puzzle input page -> read session cookie from request header

+The session cookie (without 'session=') has to be copied into a file called 'sessioncookie.txt' in the project's root folder.